2 juveniles dead after falling into river near Shasta Dam, sheriff says; recovery efforts underway

 SHASTA COUNTY – Two juveniles have died after falling into the river near the Shasta Dam on Thursday morning, authorities say.

-The Shasta County Sheriff's Office says, around 9 a.m., they and other agencies responded to the campground area north of the Shasta Dam after getting reports that two juveniles had somehow fallen into the river.
+The Shasta County Sheriff's Office says, around 9 a.m., they and other agencies responded to the campground area near the Shasta Dam after getting reports that two juveniles had somehow fallen into the river.

 First responders found the two juveniles dead, the sheriff's office says.